Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Both also use Residual connections (adding the input back to the output) and Dropout to improve training stability.

-Along with its output, the MoE Decoder also returns an auxiliary load-balancing loss to encourage balanced expert use during training.
+Along with its output, the MoE layer also returns an auxiliary load-balancing loss to encourage balanced expert use during training.
 We discussed this loss in depth in the last lesson.

 # Causal Multi-head Self-attention